MattCCC/fetchff/README.md

   cacheBuster: (config) => config.method === 'POST', // Bust cache for POST requests, by default no busting.
   skipCache: (response, config) => response.status !== 200, // Skip caching on non-200 responses, by default no skipping
-  cacheErrors: false, // Cache error responses as well as successful ones, default false });
+  cacheErrors: false, // Cache error responses as well as successful ones, default false
+  staleTime: 600, // Data is considered fresh for 10 minutes before background revalidation (0 by default, meaning no background revalidation)
+});
 ```